PlatigLab/ENCODE-RNA-Binding-Protein-Network-Modeling/miscellaneous_analysis/README.md

 Understanding whether batch correction affects `PSI` and `deltaPSI` values much.

 This is using `ENCODE`'s `hg19` data that they provide on their portal.

+📂 `4_compare_yogi_and_ayan_datasets/`:

+Compare RBP binding amount and positional preferences between the dataset created by Yogi vs Ayan.